yoonkt200/utils-python/README.md

 ## utils written in python, like web crawler.
-- This repository is make python utils for personal study.
+- This repository is making python utils for personal study.

 ## Contents
 - Python crawling